chibisnorlax/acnhfaq/index.md

 ---

 # ![Frequently Asked Questions](/assets/logo.png)
 ver.
-1.6.0
+1.6.1

 Welcome to the unofficial Animal Crossing: New Horizons FAQ page!
 This page serves to answer many of the frequently asked questions about the game.
 This FAQ is a fan-made page and claims no affiliation with or ownership of any intellectual property associated with Nintendo or Animal Crossing.

-This FAQ is current through version <span class="label label-purple">2.0.4</span> of the game.
+This FAQ is current through version <span class="label label-purple">2.0.5</span> of the game.

 {: .caution }
-The FAQ is mostly updated with 2.0.0 content, please do send in a pull request or message us on Discord for feedback! - With love, the FAQ team.
+The FAQ has been updated with all 2.0.0 content, but please send in a pull request or message us on Discord with feedback or suggestions! - With love, the FAQ team.

 Feel free to join us on the ACNH Info Discord server, where you can keep up to date with the latest game news and information:<br/>